-- If you feel that stage 2 has not adequately addressed your concern, or, if for whatever reason, you do not think it appropriate to discuss your concern with the class teacher or phase leader, you can make an appointment to meet with a senior leader.
-This may be the Headteacher, the Deputy Headteacher or one of the Assistant Headteachers and this will be determined by the nature of your concern and the availability of staff our main aim is for concerns to be shared so that they can be resolved quickly.
-After meeting with you the Headteacher or Senior Leader will decide on the appropriate course of action, for example: - to refer the matter back to the class teacher or phase leader for further discussion under the earlier stages - to agree with you a resolution to your concern - to conduct an investigation into your concern before deciding on the outcome - In the event of an investigation, the Headteacher or Senior Leader will write to you with the outcome once it has been concluded, which may be one of the following: - There is insufficient evidence to reach a conclusion so the complaint cannot be upheld; - The concern is not substantiated by the evidence; - The concern was substantiated in part or in full (some details may then be given of action the school may be taking to review procedures, but details of any disciplinary procedures will not be released). - The matter has been fully investigated and that appropriate procedures are being followed, which are strictly confidential (e.g. where staff disciplinary procedures are being followed). - This stage will take no more than 20 school days to complete.
+• If you feel that stage 2 has not adequately addressed your concern, or, if for whatever reason, you do not wish to discuss your complaint with the class teacher or phase leader, you can make an appointment to meet with a senior leader - please note this may not be the Headteacher.
+The person you meet will be determined by the nature of your concern and the availability of staff - our main aim is for concerns to be shared so that they can be resolved quickly.
+Serious complaints will also be acted upon in line with this stage of the procedure.

+After meeting with you the Senior Leader will decide on the appropriate course of action, for example:

+- to refer the matter back to the class teacher or phase leader for further discussion under the earlier stages - to agree with you a resolution to your concern

+- to conduct an investigation into your concern before deciding on the outcome - In the event of an investigation, the Headteacher will be kept fully informed, and may become more directly involved.
+The Senior Leader will write to you with the outcome once it has been concluded, which may be one of the following: - There is insufficient evidence to reach a conclusion so the concern/complaint cannot be upheld; - The concern/complaint is not substantiated by the evidence; - The concern/complaint was substantiated in part or in full (some details may then be given of action the school may be taking to review procedures, but some details may be protected by people's rights to confidentiality). - The concern/complaint has been fully investigated, as above, and appropriate actions/procedures are being taken/followed, which are strictly confidential (e.g. where staff disciplinary procedures are being followed). - This stage will take no more than 20 school days to complete.
 All records will be retained by the school for monitoring purposes.

-Stage 4: Referral to the Chair of Governors
+Stage 4: Referral to the Headteacher/Chair of Governors